gauravkharel/Fullstack/Projects Documentation/Tathya v2 1fc00bbb26454bb892c4c906d169824f/DB Explanation - schema - self -referential relationship..md

 To get a full tree of categories, you might need to implement a recursive function or use a library that supports recursive queries with Prisma.

+I got this but, it will still be a challenge to proceed with rendering in the frontend.
+But a good funky challenge.